-Adapted from Simply French: Patricia Wells Presents the Cuisine of Joël Robuchon and The Complee Robuchon: French Home Cooking for the Way We Live Now by Jöel Robuchon.
+Adapted from Simply French: Patricia Wells Presents the Cuisine of Joël Robuchon by Patricia Wells (William Morrow, 1991).

-From this book I learned that potato puree is the star of the meal, not a side.
-It is what dinner guests talk about no matter what else is on the plate.
-They do not replace mashed potatoes, but when you want something that is extra special, these are the way to go.
+From Patricia Wells and Joël Robuchon, I learned that potato purée is the star of the meal—not a side.
+It is what dinner guests talk about, no matter what else is on the plate.
+This does not replace mashed potatoes, but when you want something extra special, this is the way to go.

 Equipment You Need